-Exasperated at the king’s refusal to be shielded, the Bodhisatta finally gave up and announced in front of the assembled crowd that the king and the chaplain were the thieves who stole the jewels.
+Exasperated at the king’s idiocy, the Bodhisatta finally gave up and announced in front of the assembled crowd that the king and the chaplain were the thieves who stole the jewels.
 “Protect yourselves,” he urged people.
-“Those who should provide safety, are actually your curse.”
-The people were aghast that not only was the king the thief, but that he tried to force the blame onto somebody else.
+“Those who should provide safety are your curse.”
+The people were aghast that not only was the king the thief, but that he had tried to force the blame onto somebody else.
 They rose up with sticks and clubs and beat the king and chaplain to death.
 And they chose the Bodhisatta as their new king.

 In the Lifetime of the Buddha

-A lay follower of the Buddha had a seven-year-old son who was skilled in tracking footsteps, and his father liked to test him.
-One day he took a long, winding route to the Buddha’s monastery, stopping at several homes and circling the city along the way.
-While he sat and listened to a sermon, his son showed up and the Buddha heard about his ability.
+A lay follower of the Buddha had a seven-year-old son who was skilled in tracking footsteps, and he liked to test him.
+One day this man took a long, winding route to the Buddha’s monastery, stopping at several homes and circling the city along the way.
+While he sat and listened to a sermon, his son showed up, and the Buddha heard about his ability.
 The Buddha said the boy’s skill really wasn’t very impressive; in the past he himself could follow footsteps even through the air.
 Then he told this story.

 The Bodhisatta’s father was an earlier birth of Maha Kassapa, one of the Buddha’s top disciples.